• Start-up

 Management Goals

-Across the Sanctuary, Mass Audubon will use sustainable forest management and timber harvesting to improve forest health, wildlife habitat, and productivity, as well as generate high quality forest products over the long term.
-Specific management goals for the next 10 years include:
+Across the Elm Hill Wildlife Sanctuary, Mass Audubon is using sustainable forest management and timber harvesting to improve forest resilience and wildlife habitat, as well as generate high quality forest products over the long term.
+Specific management goals for the decade ending in 2030 include the following:

-• Implement a timber harvest across 605 acres of forest using a variety of silvicultural techniques—including irregular shelterwood, clearcut/patch cuts, shelterwood preparation, and group selection— in order to improve forest health and wildlife habitat.
+• Implement a timber harvest across 605 acres of forest using a variety of silvicultural techniques—including irregular shelterwood, clearcuts, patch cuts, shelterwood preparation, and group selection— to improve forest resilience and wildlife habitat.
+(The first of these harvests was implemented in 2021.)

-• Create features typical of late-seral forests through silvicultural activities on 30 to 80 acres of forest.
+• Create features typical of late-successional forests through silvicultural activities on 30 to 80 acres of mature forest.
+(Several such features were created during the 2021 harvest.)

-• Manage priority invasive plant infestations in/near proposed timber harvest sites through appropriate techniques, including mechanical and chemical methods.
+• Manage priority nonnative plant infestations in and near timber harvest sites through appropriate techniques, including mechanical and chemical methods.
+(These control activities started before the 2021 harvest and follow up treatments are on-going.)

 Climate Change Impacts